Minyus/Python_Packages_for_Pipeline_Workflow/README.md

 ### Pros:

-- Provides built-in file access (read/write) wrappers as `DataSet` classes for CSV, Pickle, YAML, JSON, Parquet, Excel, and text in local or cloud (S3 in AWS, GCS in GCP), as well as SQL, spark, feather, and more in contrib.
+- Provides built-in file/database access (read/write) wrappers as `DataSet` classes for CSV, Pickle, YAML, JSON, Parquet, Excel, and text in local or cloud (S3 in AWS, GCS in GCP), as well as SQL, spark, feather, and more in contrib.
-- Any data format support can be added by users and is easily reusable in future projects.
+- Any data format support can be added by users.
-- File access (read/write) functionality is modular; independent from processing functions.
-Can be configured in YAML (`DataCatalog`).
+- Pipeline definition, task processing (Transform of ETL), and data access (Extract&Load of ETL) are independent and modular.
-- Pipeline definition is modular; independent from processing functions.
+You can easily reuse in future projects.
 - Pipelines can be nested.
-(A pipeline can be used as sub-pipeline. )
+(A pipeline can be used as a sub-pipeline of another pipeline. )
 - GUI (`kedro-viz`) provides DAG visualization feature.

 ### Cons: